All of our instructors are certified. What does this mean to you?

 Yoga for me comes down to balance: the balance of movement and stillness, the balance of doing and being, the balance of strength and flexibility.
 Yoga has taught me to value and appreciate what I can do now and get excited about what I have yet to learn.
 We never have to be done learning AND we can be content along the way.
 My class blends together flow segments, strength segments, and in-depth pose explorations.
 This allows us to keep active as well as spend time learning the subtleties and proper alignment of the poses.

-Mike Lewis began practicing meditation in 2000 and Zen meditation specifically while living in South Korea in 2002.
-From 2003 to 2010, Mike lived residentially at Great Vow Zen Monastery, Zen Mountain Center, and Great Mountain Zen Center, eventually being ordained as a Zen Novice Priest under Gerry Shishin Wick, Roshi.
-Mike has an M.A. degree in Contemplative Counseling Psychology from Naropa University.
-He works full-time guiding rock and ice climbing, mountaineering, and backcountry skiing in the Colorado Front Range, across the U.S., and internationally.
-Learn more about Mike at www.LunchboxJackson.com.
+Michael Mui Lewis began practicing meditation in 1992, Yoga in 1995, and Zen meditation specifically while living in South Korea in 2002.
+From 2003 to 2010, Mike lived residentially at Great Vow Zen Monastery, Yokoji Zen Mountain Center, and Great Mountain Zen Center, eventually being ordained as a Zen Priest under Gerry Shishin Wick, Roshi.
+Mike continues his Zen training with Roshi Wick and Roshi Ilia Shinko Perez at Maitreya Abbey in Berthoud, Colorado.
+Mike has an M.A. in Contemplative Counseling Psychology from Naropa University, works as a Spiritual Advisor and Detox Counselor in addiction treatment, and assists in teaching Buddhist Psychology courses at Naropa University.
+Mike also worked for Outward Bound for 14 years and as an internationally certified Mountain Guide.
+Learn more about Mike and Estes Park Zen at www.EstesParkZen.org.

 Laurie Wood discovered Pilates through her College Dance Program at the University of South Florida while a student.
 The Pilates Reformer and Mat exercises helped her injuries and scoliosis so much that she went onto to train as a Certified Pilates Post-Rehab Practitioner with Polestar Pilates out of Miami.
 Laurie has worked with hundreds of clients over the years, dancers, athletes, and seniors, in pre- and post-rehab, and has owned two Pilates & Massage Studios.
 She is a Licensed Massage Therapist, Certified Reiki Master, Energy Coach, Essential Oils Specialist, and a life-long Dancer and Choreographer, recently creating her own Boogie Shoes Dance Program for Ageless Adults.
 She has degrees in Modern Dance, Business Administration, and Metaphysical Science.
 Laurie is thrilled to become a part of the growing Estes Park Yoga & Wellness Community! http://www.lauriegracewood.com/default.html